 LoDo Magic appeared out of thin air on Monday night at Coors Field.

-Jake McCarthy hit a bases-loaded triple down the left-field line off Boston closer Aroldis Chapman to lift the Rockies to a wild, redemptive, 3-2 win over the Red Sox.
+Jake McCarthy hit a bases-loaded triple down the left-field line off closer Aroldis Chapman to lift the Rockies to a wild, redemptive, 3-2 win over the Red Sox.

 Jake McCarthy clears the bases with a WALK-OFF TRIPLE 😱